hongshin/OperatingSystem/POLICY.md

 For this reason, the instructor and the TAs will not response to any personal contacts (e.g., email or Slack DM)

 **Administrative requests**
-For attendance update or other adminsitrative requests, you must write a message at the ``#admin-request`` channel.
+For attendance update or other adminsitrative requests, you must write a message at the ``#adminrequest`` channel.
 This makes the claiming process accountable and transparent to all class members.

-If privacy matters, you first write a message at ``#admin-request`` and then send the instructor a direct message via Slack to tranfer privacy-sensitive information (e.g., a proof for an approved absence).
+If privacy matters, you first write a message at ``#adminrequest`` and then send the instructor a direct message via Slack to tranfer privacy-sensitive information (e.g., a proof for an approved absence).

 **Counseling meeting**: Students can request a personal counselling meeting to the instructor to ask academic advice.